anandu06dev/ng4StarterKit/README.md

 We will taxonomize our code base in favor of Domain-Driven Design, which embraces application-, domain- and infrastructure services.
 We will introduce the Repository pattern in the meaning of pure Data Access Services or State Management Services.
 We might get confused about the objectives and limitations between services in Domain-Driven Design and services in Angular.

-Following guidelines can help to facilitate scope and lifetime of Providers:
+Following guidelines can help to facilitate scope and lifetime of providers:

 **» Services shared through the module providers array**<br/>